-Customer service is the lifeblood of any business: in fact, the way you support your customers can make or break your business.
+Customer service is the lifeblood of any business: the way you support your customers can make or break your business.

 Over the last years the rise of social media platforms has completely changed the face of customer service, paving the way for social customer service.
 Indeed, customers today can contact customer service departments via social media platforms as well.

 And as the growing popularity of social media seems unstoppable, relying on social customer service is not an option anymore; it’s a must for forward-thinking businesses.

 Below we’ve outlined how your business can nail social customer service.
 Make sure to check it out and take a deep dive into the new opportunities created by social media!

 Create dedicated accounts on your social media platforms